Fethi Okyar: Revolutionary career

-During his second period as attaché to Paris, between 12–18 September 1910 Fethi observed the Picardie maneuvers that France carried out as a response to the maneuvers that Germany carried out in the Rhine region.
-He followed the maneuvers with Mustafa Kemal and Hüseyin Selahattin Bey.
-He spent most of his time between 1910–1911 writing reports on the maneuvers and informing the capital and the General Staff.
-During the Malissori uprising on 25 June 1911 his request to join the Shkodra War Staff was granted, which he served for a three months.
+During his second period as attaché to Paris Fethi observed the Picardie maneuvers with Mustafa Kemal and Hüseyin Selahattin Bey.
+He spent most of his time between 1910–1911 writing reports on the maneuvers for the General Staff.
+He returned to the Ottoman Empire to put down the Malissori uprising.

 Tripolitanian war

-On 29 September 1911, Italy declared war on Ottoman Turkey for Tripolitania.
-Due to the Ottoman government's belief that the issue would be resolved through diplomatic means, the CUP leaders decided to take matters into their own hands.
-Ten Unionists including Ali Fethi, Mustafa Kemal, Eşref Kuşçubaşı, and Süleyman Askerî gathered at Enver's house.
-After the meeting, it was decided they would organize a resistance.
+On 29 September 1911, Italy declared war on Turkey for Tripolitania.
+He joined the Unionists that resolved to organize a resistance against the Italians.
 Ali Fethi went by way of Paris with Ambassador Rıfat's assistance.
 He also asked for help from SFIO leaders Jean Jaures and Pierre Loti, and the two of them wrote articles criticizing the Italian occupation.
 Fethi first reached the port of Sfax in French Tunisia with five military medical doctors and a boatman from Marseille, and arrived in Tripoli on 12 October 1911.
 He was appointed chief of staff of the 42nd Division, commanded by Colonel Neşet Pasha, and took to organizing local militia groups against the Italians.

-During his activities around Tripoli, on 3 November he reported to the division command that Italian soldiers were abusing the civilian population, and he requested that this situation be protested by the European states.
+In Tripoli, he reported to division command that Italian soldiers were abusing the civilian population, and requested that the European public be made aware of it.
 Fethi played an important role in the Battle of Ain Zara, but outnumbered and outgunned, the Italians took the oasis.
 However the Italians couldn't advance beyond Ain Zara into December and January, they lost control over Sedra, failed to take Homs and retreated back to Ain Zara.
-Responding to the stalemate in Libya, Italy invaded the Dodecanese between April 23 and May 17.

 In April 1912, he was elected deputy of Monastir in that year's general election for the Chamber of Deputies.
 After the closure of the Chamber, he returned to Tripoli.
 However by the start of the First Balkan War, Ali Fethi and other officers had to return to the capital.